dasch-swiss/dsp-das/docs/user-guide/project.md

 ### Delete a property
 In order to really delete a property you have to go to the `Properties` section as shown below.
 Click on `Properties`, and afterwards click on the waste basket sign of the property which you intend to delete.
 ![Delete a property.](../assets/images/Fig38.png)
-*Be aware, you can only delete properties which are NOT used in a resouce class!*
+*Be aware, you can only delete properties which are NOT used in a resource class!*

 ### Delete a CLASS
 To delete a resource class, click on the three dots in the box of the class which you want to delete.